Historical Performance Faculty

 Historically informed performance plays a central role in Longy’s artistic and academic life.
-The curriculum focuses on both repertoire and research in its approach to music composed before 1800, featuring some of the most unique and thorough course offerings in early music in the United States.
-Our commitment to individual attention from faculty mentors, ensemble playing, and small class sizes creates a uniquely collaborative conservatory.
+The curriculum focuses on both repertoire and research in its approach to music composed before 1800, featuring some of the most unique and in-depth course offerings in early music in the United States.

 Masterclasses and Seminars: Through workshops, masterclasses, discussions, and presentations, weekly seminars allow early music students to explore a wide range of technical, historical, theoretical, and aesthetic issues.

 Performance Practice: Topics courses allow students to research specialized areas of study focusing on the intersection of performance and scholarship.
-Recent offerings have included Baroque Ornamentation, Rhetoric of Baroque Performance, and Culture and Convention of Mozart’s Operas.
+Recent offerings have included Baroque Ornamentation, Rhetoric of Baroque Performance, as well as Culture and Convention of Mozart’s Operas.

 Performance Courses: Classes include the study of original sources and theoretical materials, culminating in a public performance.
 Recent courses include: